SolaceLabs/solace-ha-docker-compose/README.md

 In this example,  the compressed tar archive of Solace PubSub+ Standard has been uploaded to `Users/username/Downloads` directory.
 When loading is finished, you can check the image with the `docker images` command.
 <br><br>
+<a name="download-template"></a>
 ## Step 2: Download Docker Compose Template

-Clone the GitHub repository containing the Docker Compose template.
+Clone the repository and cd into the template folder.
 ```
 > git clone https://github.com/SolaceDev/ha-quickstart-docker-compose
 > cd ha-quickstart-docker-compose/template
 ```
-Alternatively, you can also download the Zip file through the **Clone or download** tab.
+You can also download the Zip file through the Clone or download tab.
 <br><br>
+<a name="run-docker-compose"></a>
 ## Step 3: Run Docker Compose

 Before running the docker-compose command, it's recommended that you execute `docker volume prune` to remove unused local volumes.
 This is recommended if you are setting up an HA group in a resource-limited environment such as a laptop with limited disk space.